Q: How many credits are required for the Master of Finance – FDA Option?

 Q: Is the program accredited?

-A: Our program is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, a standing earned by less than five percent of the world's business programs.
+A. Our program is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, a standing earned by less than five percent of the world's business programs.
 In addition, Penn State Great Valley has a chapter of Beta Gamma Sigma, an international honor society established in 1913.
 Membership in Beta Gamma Sigma is the highest recognition a business student can receive in an undergraduate or graduate program at an AACSB-accredited institution.

-Q: Is the program STEM designated?
+Q: Is the FDA option STEM designated?

 Q: Can I choose a specific concentration?